 At Mayo Clinic, surgeons perform more than 650 kidney transplants a year, including numerous complex surgical procedures at campuses in Arizona, Florida and Minnesota.
 As a three-site institution, Mayo Clinic has one of the largest living-donor kidney transplant and paired kidney donor programs in the United States.

 Our experts have pioneered many procedures, including living-donor kidney transplants and kidney transplant before dialysis is needed.
 The Mayo Clinic kidney transplant team has extensive experience in the most complex types of kidney transplantation, including ABO incompatible, positive crossmatch and paired donation kidney transplants.

 Mayo Clinic in Rochester, Minn., is ranked as the best hospital in the nation for diabetes and endocrinology for 2021-2022 by U.S. News & World Report.
 Mayo Clinic in Phoenix/Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for diabetes and endocrinology by U.S. News & World Report.

-The health risks associated with kidney transplant include those associated directly with the surgery itself, rejection of the donor organ and side effects of taking medications (anti-rejection or immunosuppressants) needed to prevent your body from rejecting the donated kidney.
+The health risks associated with a kidney transplant include those associated directly with the surgery and rejection of the donor organ.
+Risks also include the side effects of taking anti-rejection medications (immunosuppressants) needed to prevent the body from rejecting the donated kidney.

-Deciding whether kidney transplant is right for you is a personal decision that deserves careful thought and consideration of the serious risks and benefits.
-Talk through your decision with your friends, family and other trusted advisors.
+Deciding whether a kidney transplant is right for you is a personal decision that deserves careful thought and consideration of the serious risks and benefits.
+Talk through your decision with your family, friends and other trusted advisers.

 Complications of the procedure